Shilo/BetterDiscord-Accord-Plugin/README.md

 # BetterDiscord Accord Plugin
-Accord is a BetterDiscord plugin that brings harmony to Discord by seamlessly integrating necessary and helpful features.
+"Accord" is a BetterDiscord plugin that brings harmony to Discord by seamlessly integrating necessary and helpful features.
 Toggle sidebars, toggle window "always on top" mode, and resize window smaller.

 Requires the following: